Myths and Legends

 What is a fable?

 Fables are short stories that have a meaning.
 This meaning is called a moral.
 It teaches how we should behave and live our lives.
 Fables have animals as the main characters who can talk and act like humans.
 There is usually one animal who is weak and it often contains a hero or villain.
+The story often has a happy ending with a message about how to behave or what to believe.
+Popular fables are usually easy to read and understand for people of all ages.

-• The hare and the tortoise
+Fable: The Tortoise and the Hare

 • The wind and the sun

-• The boy who cried wolf
+• The dog and the wolf

 Fable links